STEPS TO SUCCESS

 Pro Tip: Type up your ad in Word or Pages and then copy and paste it to each listing website site.
 This will save you the hassle of retyping it over and over again.

-Create a Newspaper Ad - if you want to drive major traffic to your yard sale, fork up the money to pay for an ad in your local newspaper.
-But before you write your ad, find out how much space you get for the price you’re willing to pay.
-If you go over, you’ll end up paying per word, which can get very expensive fast.
+Create a Newspaper Ad - If you want to drive major traffic to your yard sale, consider purchasing an ad in your local newspaper.
 Keep your ad short and list your biggest ticket items first.
 The most popular yard sale items include furniture, kids’ toys, and collectibles.
 Don’t forget to include your address as well as the dates and times your sale will run.

 Pro Tip: Consider advertising in your local paper and the major daily newspaper in your area.
 Most local papers charge $15 or less for ad space, and every home in the area gets a free copy, which means more potential customers for you.

 4. Make Yard Sale Signs

 Don't forget to advertise that you're supporting The Best Centre!